Wichita man arrested after child accidentally shoots man

 WICHITA, Kan.
-(AP) - A man who showed two children a gun and then left it locked and unattended has been arrested after one of the children accidentally shot and killed a man at a Wichita home, police said.
+(AP) - A man who showed two children a gun and then left it loaded and unattended has been arrested after one of the children accidentally shot and killed a man at a Wichita home, police said.

 Christian Enrique Concha, 21, was arrested Tuesday night after officers found Jeremy Retana, 18, dead of a gunshot wound, police Capt.
 Jason Stephens said.